-See the best of Cairns has to offer by traveling on both the historic Kuranda Scenic Rail and the Skyrail Rainforest Cableway.
+See the best of Cairns has to offer by traveling on both the historic Kuranda Train and Scenic Rail and the Skyrail Rainforest Cableway.

-Your Great Barrier Reef day tour will begin from Cairns as you sip fresh coffee, and bypass the rainforest-covered mountains and legendary Fitzroy Island on your way to the floating pontoon at Moore Reef.
+Your Great Barrier Reef tour will begin from Cairns as you sip fresh coffee, and bypass the rainforest-covered mountains and legendary Fitzroy Island on your way to the floating pontoon at Moore Reef on our fast boat.

 You’ll find seating inside and out on three spacious decks, with a choice of plush air-conditioned cabin comfort, or languishing outside in the sun.

-And as you head to your remarkable pontoon location, you’ll hear a fascinating presentation on some of the incredible marine species you’re about to meet, and a few snorkeling tips to enrich your experience.
+And as you head to your remarkable pontoon location on Moore Reef, you’ll hear a fascinating presentation on some of the incredible marine species you’re about to meet, and a few snorkeling tips to enrich your Great Barrier Reef tour experience.

 The Moore Reef floating pontoon on the Outer Great Barrier Reef, is your activity centre for the day!